baseprime/grapnel/README.md

 - RegExp Support
 - RequreJS/AMD and CommonJS Compatibility
 - Supports `#` or `#!` for `hashchange` routing
+- Unobtrusive, supports multiple routers on the same page
 - No dependencies

 ## Basic Router